KhaledAlshaer/monty/README.md

 - we just build some functions to create and manipulate a stack.

-- functions u can add to montys' files: push, pall, pint, pop, nop, swap, add, sub, mod, mul, div, pchar, pstr
+- functions added to montys' project: push, pall, pint, pop, nop, swap, add, sub, mod, mul, div, pchar, pstr